evertvorster/dynamic-power-daemon/docs/dynamic_power_command_user_manual.md

   - Double‑check the **Path** and values.
   - Ensure the entry is **Enabled**.
   - Some paths differ across kernels and hardware.

+- **Energy Performance Preference** can't be found (epp profile)
+  - Check your BIOS setting for Intel Speed Shift and enable it.
+  - Make sure intel_pstate is in active in kernel cmdline (intel_pstate=active which is default).
+  - Check paths for epp, may differ across kernels or hardware.

 ---